Cotton Price

 Charles Walemon "Cotton" Price (May 31, 1918 – September 24, 2008) was an American football quarterback, running back and defensive back.
 He attended Newcastle High School in Newcastle, Texas.
-He played college football at Texas A&M University and went on to play four seasons in the National Football League and All-America Football Conference.
+He played college football at Texas A&M University and went on to play four seasons in the National Football League (NFL) and All-America Football Conference (AAFC).
 Price made the Pro Bowl in 1940.